theo297/Scikit-learn-architecture-recovery/README.md

 ---

-## 9. Quality Attribute Tactics — Chapter 4
+## 9. Quality Attribute Tactics

-Per Chapter 4, an **architectural tactic** is a primitive design decision that directly affects a quality attribute response.
+An architectural tactic is a primitive design decision that directly affects a quality attribute response.
 Tactics are the atoms from which patterns are built.
-The seven categories of architectural design decisions from Chapter 4 are applied below.
+The seven categories of architectural design decisions are applied below.

 ### 9.1 Tactics Identified in scikit-learn